MirandaV33/MVP-Cheminformatics/README.md

 # MVP-Cheminformatics

-# Drug Repurposing Project with REINVENT and Connectivity Map

 This project explores the repurposing of drugs for a Hepatitis disease using gene expression data.
 Molecules were generated using REINVENT 4 based on the top candidates identified by Connectivity Map from CLUE.io

 ## Repository Structure